Rekhti: History

 Prior to the 17th century, Persian was the main language of literature and poetry in Northern Hindustan, as well as a local language for many.
 As a gender-neutral language, the romantic and sexual aspects of its poetry were often ambiguous and open to interpretation.
 In contrast, Hindustani's emerging predecessor Hindavi/Dehlavi/Khariboli, used as a medium of oral communication in many parts of the Indian subcontinent, distinguished between genders.
 The nascent ghazal style of poetry was a popular mode of composition in this language.
 However, in the north, ghazals tended to be an expression of love from a male to a female.

 The practice of writing poetry in the woman's voice was pioneered in the Deccan, by Muhammad Quli Qutb Shah, fifth ruler of the Golconda Sultanate.
 Here, the Khariboli dialect was known as Deccani due to some of its regional quirks.
 Qutb Shah composed ghazals in Deccani but used its gender-specific nature to write them from the female's perspective, which reversed the roles in the ghazal medium.
 This role-reversal was popular in the Deccan, employed by poets like Hashmi Bijapuri, Asadullah Wajhi, and Hasan Shauqi.
 Some examples:

 The conquest of the Deccan by Aurangzeb brought the region into the fold of northern literary traditions, which spurred the development of the dialect in Delhi into Rekhta.
 The process also brought the role-reversal trend to the north, and it was only at this time (early 18th century) that the term Rekhti was coined.
-Here it was furthered by northern poets.
+Here it was furthered by northern Indian poets.

+In other languages

+Rekhti, called Riti in Punjabi, has been practiced by Sufi poets of Punjab.
+For example, the late medieval romance Heer Ranjha, written by Waris Shah, shares all the features on Riti.
+A major difference between Rekhti (Urdu) and Riti (Punjabi) is that Rekhti is usually written as ghazal while Riti is usually written as doha.